-Why Lateline chose to keep this information secret, and why it chose to give the very doctor who was doing it air-time to allow him to blame the community for the alleged abuse, remains unanswered.
+Why Lateline chose to keep this information secret, and why it chose to give the very doctor who was doing it air-time to blame black men for the alleged abuse, remains unanswered.

 Unfortunately, the problems with Lateline’s reporting went beyond its two chief witnesses.

 Kumuntjay Randall was a respected Aboriginal film-maker and the writer of Brown Skin Baby, an anthem of the Stolen Generations.
-He passed away last month, but was running the Mutitjulu Health Clinic during Dr Stewart’s reign.
+He passed away several years ago, but was running the Mutitjulu Health Clinic during Dr Stewart’s reign.

-Lateline accused Mr Randall of harbouring the elderly alleged paedophile, and of protecting other violent men.
+Lateline directly accused Mr Randall of harbouring the elderly alleged paedophile, and of protecting other violent men.

 In the lead up to Lateline’s 2006 story, Mr Randall was touring the nation promoting Kanyini, a film about his life.
 He was approached by Lateline for an interview about the film, but once on camera he was ambushed with the allegations about Mutitjulu.